Raising Your Glutathione Levels

 As antioxidants come, glutathione stands head and shoulders above many of the common ones you may have heard about.
 This small compound also carries a huge weight on its shoulders in the race to keep your body healthy.

 It has a hand in very many body functions.
-Glutathione is essential in the utilization of energy, ridding the cells of toxins as well as boosting the immune system and preventing diseases.
+Glutathione is essential in the utilization of energy, getting rid of the cells of toxins as well as boosting the immune system and preventing diseases.
 Perhaps the most known function that glutathione is associated with is the ability to chelate destructive free radicals.

 It is this anti-oxidation ability that has many people excited.
 It has been dubbed the master antioxidant because many of the other antioxidants like vitamin C, selenium and vitamin E require its presence so that they can pick off free radicals.

 Despite its obvious importance, reserves get depleted quite quickly and its manufacture in the body is very easily sidetracked.
 Here are some natural ways of raising the glutathione levels in your body.

 The easiest way to increase your natural glutathione intake levels is by ingesting raw vegetables and fruits.
 A salad incorporating a variety of glutathione-rich foods is the ideal way to go.
 A salad containing spinach, avocado, cabbage, and tomatoes is an example.
 Emphasis should be put on ensuring that these are raw.
 Glutathione is easily denatured when heat is applied to it.

 Raw milk and raw eggs are also good sources of glutathione.
 While the mere thought might be appalling to some, you should keep in mind that the pasteurization procedures used to make milk safe for drinking will also definitely denature the glutathione.
 You should, therefore, obtain these fresh products from a farm that you trust.